SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 We know that tickets are assigned by the last digit of the ticket number:
 Tim takes tickets ending in 0-3, Jayson in 4-6, and Wendy in 7-9.

-So, let's create a lookup table to that affect.
+So, let's create a lookup table to that effect.
 We'll add a tab to our log file, and make a table as shown below.
 Remember to `Format As Table` so that MS Flow can detect it.

 ![Annotation 2019-03-13 133355](/assets/images/Annotation%202019-03-13%20133355.png)

-Then, we'll do a `Get a Row` block[^getproc]: as follows:
+Then, we'll do a `Get a Row` block[^getproc] as follows:

 [^getproc]:You might want to rename the block to "Get Processor" at this time using the `…` button like I did for sanity's sake.

 ![Annotation 2019-03-13 135839](/assets/images/Annotation%202019-03-13%20135839.png)

 Key Value: `substring(variables('Ticket Number'),  sub(variables('Ticket Number'),1), 1)`

-Our expression below will grab the last digit of the ticket number, and the block will use this digit to grab the corresponding row of the processor lookup table.
+Our expression will grab the last digit of the ticket number, and the block will use this digit to grab the corresponding row of the processor lookup table.

 ### Status
 This will be our most complex variable by far.
 We'll need to check the content of an email to determine what type of response was sent and set it accordingly.
 Luckily, our team is using templated responses so we can do string matching to detect what kind of email was sent fairly easily.
 Remember that when a processor responds to a ticket, they'll do so via Reply All thus sending their response back to the support Inbox, this way the other requestors can see how they're responding.
 This means our Flow will be reading both customer responses and processor responses.

 Here's the plan.
 Let's create a new variable for status, and set it using some contextual if-checks on the content of the email.

 Our first check should see if this email was sent by us or the customer.
+Add a `Initialize variable` block to give us a blank `Status` variable to work with.
 Add a `Condition` block set to check the email was  `From` our alias.
 If not, it was sent by the customer and we can set the `Status` variable to "Customer Responded".[^custresp]

 [^custresp]: We could technically add some logic here to read what type of response the customer sent, but that's both a little too complex for this tutorial, and a little unnecessary.